pcmathias/databases-dashboards-in-R/README.md

-# databases-dashboards-in-R
+# Databases and Dashboards in R

-Databases and Dashboards in R
+This course covers basic concepts on relational databases, parsing files, dashboards, and interactive visualizations using the R programming language.